 - a.
 A written comprehensive treatment plan based on the needs and risk identified in current and past assessments/evaluations of the offender.
-The treatment plan shall: - (1) Provide for the protection of victims and potential victims and not cause the victim(s) to have unsafe and/or unwanted contact with the offender; - (2) Be individualized to meet the offender's unique needs; - (3) Identify the issues to be addressed, including multi-generational issues if indicated, the planned intervention strategies, and the goals of treatment;
+The treatment plan shall: - (1) Provide for the protection of victims and potential victims and not cause the victim(s) to have unsafe and/or unwanted contact with the offender;

-- (4) Define the offender's expectations of treatment, the expectations of his/her family (when possible) and support systems of the treatment process, and address the issue of ongoing victim input (if possible); (5) - (5) type and frequency of services to be received; - (6) Specific criteria for treatment completion and the anticipated timeframe; - (7) The practitioner uses at least one dynamic risk assessment in the prediction of dynamic risk factors linked to sexual re-offense on a population most similar to the offender being evaluated.
-Examples of assessments include: Stable 2000/2007, Sex Offender Treatment Intervention Progress Scales (SOTIPS), Structured Risk Assessment Forensic Version (SRA-FV), Violence Risk Scale-Sexual Offender Version (VRS-SO).
-This assessment is updated at intervals consistent with the assessment tool and used to aid in identifying sex offense specific goals and objectives the offender has completed. - (8) Practitioners develop a treatment plan which includes: (1) short and long-term goals the offenders will be attempting to achieve; (2) measurable objectives which relate to the achievement of the corresponding goals and objectives; (3) type and frequency of services to be received; (4) specific criteria for treatment completion and the anticipated time-frame; and (5) documentation of treatment plan review, at least every 90 days, to include the following: offender's input, continued need for treatment, and information on family and any significant other involvement (i.e., community support programs, etc.).
+- (2) Be individualized to meet the offender's unique needs; - (3) Identify the issues to be addressed, including multi-generational issues if indicated, the planned intervention strategies, and the goals of treatment; - (4) Define the offender's expectations of treatment, the expectations of his/her family (when possible) and support systems of the treatment process, and address the issue of ongoing victim input (if possible); - (5) type and frequency of services to be received; - (6) Specific criteria for treatment completion and the anticipated time-frame; - (7) Documentation of treatment plan review (including offender's input) documenting continued need for treatment at least every 90 days; and - (8) The Treatment Plan shall be attached to the monthly treatment report provided to the USPO after every revision, but at least every 90 days. - b.
+A typed discharge summary submitted to the USPO within 15 calendar days of the date treatment is terminated.

-NOTE: Initially and after every update, or at least every 90 days, the treatment plan should be attached to the monthly treatment report provided to the USPO/USPS.

-b.
-If the therapeutic interventions are no longer deemed necessary, a typed discharge summary submitted to the USPO within 15 calendar days of the date treatment is terminated.
 This summary shall include reason for discharge and any recommendations for future care.
 In all cases, the discharge status (i.e., successful discharge, unsuccessful discharge, interruption of treatment, etc.) shall be clearly stated.

-"18."
-Chaperone Training and Support/Sex Offender (6091)
+19. Chaperone Training and Support/Sex Offender (6091)

-Chaperone Training and Support is a psycho-educational/specialized training for one (1)

-or more significant others, or family members of a defendant/offender charged with or convicted of a sex offense.
+Chaperone Training and Support is a psycho-educational/specialized training for one (1) or more significant others, or family members of a defendant/offender charged with or convicted of a sex offense.
 The goal is to provide a means of certifying individuals designated by the probation/pretrial services officer to act as a chaperone for a defendant/offender and safeguard for the community.